(Last Updated On: August 4, 2023)

 - Put the remaining cookie dough back into the refrigerator in between each batch.

-- When cookies are done baking, let them sit on the cookie sheet for a couple of minutes to cool.
+- After 13 minutes, use the oven mitts to take the cookies out of the oven.
+Let the cookies sit on the cookie sheet for a couple of minutes to cool.

-- Transfer cookies to a cooling rack for another couple of minutes before eating.
+- Transfer the cookies to a cooling rack for another couple of minutes to completely cool.